And just like that, I’m turning 27.

 Last year, I shared one of my personal traditions on the blog: every year since my 22nd birthday, I have made a list on my birthday as a gift to myself: “21 Things I Did When I Was 21”, or whatever the corresponding number of things and age was.

-This year, I’d like to continue the tradition of sharing.
+This year, in honor of my 27th birthday, I’d like to continue the tradition of sharing.

 That is, simply put, one of my biggest goals in life: I never want to look back one day and wonder where the time has gone.